technomada/basic-slides/README.md

 ```

 ### Explainer
+Share the link to viewers.
+Slide changes remain in sync between all viewers.

+### Notes

-Provide a list of image files in a folder mappd to /usr/src/app/slides
+Provide a list of image files in a folder mapped to /usr/src/app/slides

 Slides are shown according to the file name alpha sort.